Traditional SEO

 Title Tag: Expert Roofing Contractor in Bremerton

-Meta Description: We are the premier roofing experts in Bremerton area, from repair to replacement & from shingle to metal to tile, we do it all since 1990!
+Meta Description: We are the premier roofing experts in Bremerton area.
+From repair to replacement and from shingle to tile, we do it all since 1990!

-This is what a user may see when they search, this may influence their selection.
+This is what a user may see when they search, and it may influence which result they click on.

 Screenshot of code editor open with a webpage in the background.